oceanhackweek/ohw24_proj_xarray_load_by_step_us/README.md

 You can start with a simple structure and as you progress you can refine it to contain more components.
 [Here](https://cookiecutter-data-science.drivendata.org/#directory-structure) is an example of a more elaborate structure for a data science project.

 ## Project Name
+Xarray load-by-step

 ## One-line Description
+A Xarray accessor to download large quantities of data from THREDDS server automatically breaking a large request in smaller requests to avoid server timeout.

+## How to install?
+pip install load_by_step@git+https://github.com/oceanhackweek/ohw24_proj_xarray_load_by_step_us

 ## Planning